-SCORE members have chosen not to cover Employment Practice Liability (EPL) within their \$750,000 limit of coverage, but EPL is part of the excess coverage provided by CJPRMA.
-Those members who want coverage within the \$750,000 retention participate in the Employment Risk Management Association (ERMA).
+SCORE members have chosen not to cover Employment Practice Liability (EPL) claims within their \$750,000 limit of coverage, but EPL is part of the excess coverage provided by CJPRMA.
+Those members who want EPL coverage within the \$750,000 retention participate in the Employment Risk Management Authority (ERMA).